aws-samples/amazon-opensearch-service-monitor/README.md

 7. Create and setup default e-mail alerts to newly launched Amazon ES cluster
 8. Create Index template and Index State Management (ISM) policy to delete indices older than 366 days. (can be changed to different retention if needed)
 9. Monitoring stack has an option to enable Ultra Warm (UW) which is disabled by default, Change settings [in this file](monitoring_cdk/monitoring_cdk_stack.py) to enable UW.
+10. Create lambda function to fetch Cloudwatch metrics and Cloudwatch logs across all regions.

 #### Note: Complete stack gets setup with pre-defined configuration defined in [monitoring_cdk_stack.py](monitoring_cdk/monitoring_cdk_stack.py), please review the settings such as e-mail, instance type, username, password before proceeding to deploy.
 You can also enable UW and dedicated master (if needed)